 There are two forms below for your use:

-1. A membership form which enables us to record your membership details, send you a membership card and contact you with any general membership communications (via email).
+1. A membership form which enables us to record your membership details and to contact you with any general LGVS communications (these are always via email).

-The details on the membership form can be emailed to - email@example.com or sent to:
+The details on the membership form can be emailed to - email@example.com or posted to:

 The LGVS Membership Secretary, c/o 9 Newlands, Langton Green, Kent TN3 0DA.